AdmiralFirefox/dragon-fruit-grader/README.md

 <br />

-When running `docker compose build`, sometimes there will be an error in installing dependencies, so change the contents of the `requirements.txt` to the following:
+When running `docker compose build`, sometimes there will be an error in installing dependencies.
+So, change the contents of the `requirements.txt` to the following:
 ```bash
 flask
 flask-cors